Lee Young-moo

-Lee Young-moo (born July 26, 1953) is a retired South Korean football player.
+Lee Young-moo (born 26 July 1953) is a former South Korean football player.

 Style of play

-Lee didn't have a great talent or physique, but he was the most active South Korean footballer of all time.
-He was designated as an attacking midfielder in the starting line up, but his actual role was difficult to sort due to his tremendous work rate.
-He moved wide scope and took part in both the attack and the defense.
-According to the introduction of the Korea Football Association, he left behind an unofficial record that he moved about 20 kilometers in a match, though it needs more convincing evidence.
+Lee did not have a great technique or physique, but he showed tremendous work rate, which made his role hard to distinguish.
+He was designated as an attacking midfielder in the starting line-up, but his movement on the field was wide ranging regardless of the placement.
+According to the introduction of the Korea Football Association, he left behind an unofficial record that he moved about 20 km in a match, although it needs more convincing evidence.

 Personal life

 Lee is a committed Christian.
 He always did prayer ceremonies when he scored goals.
 His religious belief also helped his stamina and diligence.